HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Creational Patterns.md

 1. Create an abstraction for all product types (`Product`).
 2. Inside the base factory create the the factory method function `newProduct():Product`.
 Make sure it is specified to return abstraction `Product`.
-3. For every new product type that is added to the system, create 2 new classes: the new product type as a realization of  `Product` and, and the factory for the new product type as a realization of `Factory`.
+3. For every new product type that is added to the system, create 2 new classes: the new product type as a realization of  `Product` and, and the factory for the new product type as a specialization of `Factory`.
 4. Inside each factory specialization override `newProduct()` to return the correct realization of  `Product`.
 5. Replace every instance of constructor calls inside `Factory` with a call to the factory method `newProduct()`.